 The Chancellor of the Exchequer presented his Autumn Budget to Parliament on 22 November 2017.
 Our Director of Policy Steve Webb explains five key things that you should takeaway

 The Budget is always a blizzard of announcements, and this year’s was no exception.
-Royal London experts have been poring over the small print and we think there are five main things you need to know:
+Royal London experts pored over the small print to find the five main things you need to know:

 If you are on a low wage, April 2018 will bring a welcome increase in the national living wage.
 The minimum hourly rate for those aged 25 or over will rise by 4.4% from £7.50 to £7.83.
 In addition, the amount you can earn without paying tax will rise from £11,500 to £11,850 in 2018–2019, though this increase simply keeps pace with inflation.
 Those dependent on the new Universal Credit benefit will no longer have to wait seven days before their entitlement to the benefit begins, and those who would struggle to wait a month or more for their first payment will find it easier to get an advance payment.

 One of the many costs associated with buying a house is ‘stamp duty land tax’.
 At the moment this is charged on property purchases worth over £125,000, with higher rates applying if your property purchase is over £250,000, and higher rates still for more expensive properties.
 The Chancellor announced two changes designed to help first-time buyers in England, Wales and Northern Ireland:

 Every year the Chancellor has to decide what to do with taxes on things like petrol, alcohol and tobacco.
 With inflation running at 3%, he would need to increase these duties by 3% simply to ‘stand still’ in terms of the public finances.
-This year, he has been relatively generous, freezing duty on petrol, beer, wine and spirits.
+This time he was relatively generous, freezing duty on petrol, beer, wine and spirits.
 The main losers are smokers, who will see the duty on cigarettes increase by 2% over and above inflation.